Review articles on this site earn small revenue from purchasing products through affiliate links.

 Backpacker [US] November 2014 (Single issue)

-We've talked about the best gear (backpack edition) selected by Backpacker magazine at the end of last year , but this time we're going to be the second installment of "wear."
-This magazine has many categories, including hard shell, soft shell, insulation, and base layers, but as usual, perhaps because it is aimed at the American market, there are many selections that are not very popular (sweat), so I would like to pick out some of the most popular items in Gear Gin.
-If you are interested, please purchase this magazine.
+At the end of last year, we reported on the best gear (backpacks) selected by Backpacker magazine in the US , and this time we're back with the second installment, "Clothing."
+The magazine has many categories, including hard shells, soft shells, insulation, and base layers, but as always, perhaps because it's aimed at the American market, many of the selections don't quite hit home (lol), so we'd like to pick out and introduce some of the items that are noteworthy from a gear magazine perspective.
+If you're interested, please buy the magazine.

 Mammut Segnas (Silvretta) Advanced